Funding for Pollinator Projects

 Having been a third-generation beekeeper since the tender age of six, it was during a particularly nasty summer honey harvest that Cedar decided, “there had to be a better way.”
 Now, Cedar is at the head of Australian manufacturing success story, Flow, having shipped more than 51,000 orders all around the world.

-As part of the company’s commitment to business with positive purpose, AU$40,000 (approx US$15,000 in the USA and AU$20,000 Australia) will be offered to not-for-profit organisations, educational institutions and community groups, to projects which support pollinating insects.
-Organisations can apply for funding from $1000 – $5000.
+As part of the company’s commitment to business with positive purpose, AU$40,000 (approx US$15,000 in the USA and AU$20,000 Australia) was offered to not-for-profit organizations, educational institutions and community groups, to projects which support pollinating insects.
+Organizations applied for funding from $1000 – $5000.

-The Pollinator Support Program will fund projects that, for example, plant or protect pollinator habitat, educate people about the importance of pollinators and how to help them, or advocate on behalf of pollinators.
+The Pollinator Support Program funded projects that, for example, plant or protect pollinator habitat, educate people about the importance of pollinators and how to help them, or advocate on behalf of pollinators.